 VMP Announces New 19-Inch Equipment Rack Enclosure

-STEVENSVILLE, Md., Jan.
-17, 2017 — Video Mount Products (videomount.com), a leading provider of mounting solutions for the security, commercial, residential, and broadcast/pro/MI audio/video markets, is proud to announce the launch of the new 27 rack space EREN-27E1K 19-inch Equipment Rack Enclosure The latest member of VMP’s EREN Series is now shipping.
+NEW YORK, Nov.
+17, 2016 — Video Mount Products (videomount.com), a leading provider of mounting solutions for the broadcast, security, commercial, residential, and pro audio/video markets, is proud to announce the new 42 rack space EREN-42E1K 19-inch Equipment Rack Enclosure.
+The newest and largest member of VMP’s EREN Series is now shipping.

-“The EREN Series has been designed for use with a multitude of security, audio, video, and communication components, and the EREN-27E1K is the newest member of 19-inch equipment rack enclosure family,” explained Keith Fulmer, president of VMP.
-“The EREN-27E1K has a usable depth of 33 inches and a durable load capacity of 1,300 lbs., making it perfect for just about any and every need.”
+“The EREN Series has been designed for use with a multitude of security, audio, video, and communication components, and the EREN-42E1K is a sizable upgrade in both depth and weight capacity to our popular EREN-42E 19-inch equipment rack enclosure,” explained Keith Fulmer, president of VMP.
+“The EREN-42E1K has a usable depth of 33 inches and a durable load capacity of 1,300 lbs. (a 30 percent increase from the EREN-42E) to fit just about any and every need.”

 Additional EREN Series specifications include: